k1now/NLP_Text_Classification/README.md

 2. <u>Feature Importance Analysis:</u> The model coefficients can provide various layers of insight into the keywords or phrases that are strongly associated with positive or negative sentiment.
 The generic dataset, which entailed customer reviews across various product categories, provides strategic insight into the characteristics of a happy or unhappy e-commerce customer.
 The product-specific review dataset provides insight into specific reasons customers are happy or unhappy with a given product.

 3. <u>Sentiment-based Feedback Loop:</u> Once the features of positive and negative sentiment are identified, they can be leveraged as a feedback loop into business growth.
-Positive reviews can be
+Features associated with positive reviews can be echoed in marketing campaigns or be leveraged as guidelines for future product developments.
+Features associated with negative reviews can be leveraged for product enhancement and corrective measures.

 **Data Preprocessing and Feature Extraction Techniques** To preprocess the data, we leveraged negation handling, lowercasing, removing punctuation, removing stop words, tokenization and stemming techniques.
 In addition, we iterated over both Bag-of-Words and TF-IDF feature extraction techniques to find the model that yields highest scores.